RNIB is governed by our experienced Board of Trustees.

 The Board has overall responsibility for all RNIB activities and delegates the day-to-day management of RNIB to the Executive Leadership Team, which includes our Chief Executive Officer, and eight second-tier governance committees, and sets terms of reference for these.

 Each Committee generally has two or three members who are Trustees, and several also have up to three non-Trustee members who have particular skills and expertise relevant to that Committee.
 This ensures that the Board can call on a range of experience to support oversight and decision-making.
 Each Committee is chaired by a Trustee, save for the Audit and Risk and Regulated Services and Safeguarding Committees, which each have an independent Chair.

 The RNIB Board of Trustees is responsible for taking the major decisions that affect RNIB and its subsidiaries, including our Associate Charities.

-Including the Honorary Officers, we have eight trustees, four of whom are blind or partially sighted (including the Chair).
-We are presently recruiting three new Trustees to join the Board in 2020.
+Including the Honorary Officers, we have 11 Trustees, four of whom are blind or partially sighted.

 Sir Martin Davidson, Vice Chair